Electron Launcher Missions of Rocket Lab

-Payloads: "It's Business Time" put a total of seven small payloads into orbit.
-18)
+Payloads: "It's Business Time" put a total of seven small satellites into orbit.
+23)

 • Cicero-4, a 3U CubeSat of GeoOptics Inc. of Pasadena, CA, built by Tyvak Nanosatellite Systems.
 The objective is to perform GPS-RO (GPS Radio Occultation) experiments.

 • Two Lemur-2 3U CubeSats of Spire Global of San Francisco, CA. The Lemur-2 satellites, called Lemur-2 Zupanski and Lemur-2 Channusiak, carry two payloads: STRATOS GPS radio occultation payload and the SENSE AIS payload.
 These new Lemurs also add an antenna and sensor for tracking aircraft.
 It's especially important for areas of the world where the current tracking ability is limited.
 Due to technology advances, Spire Global has seen a 5 x to10 x performance increase with each new spacecraft iteration.
 This has been achieved by using a combination of on-orbit software upgrades and new hardware for new satellites.

 • Irvine-01, a 1U CubeSat of the educational ICSP (Irvine CubeSat STEM Program) that includes members from six public high schools in Irvine, California.
 The objective is to perform a number of scientific experiments and explore new space technologies.

 • Proxima-1 and Proxima-2, these are 1.5 U pathfinder CubeSats of Fleet Space Technologies of Adelaide South Australia.
 The Australia-based IOT (Internet of Things) startup will use the two Fleet-built Proxima satellites as the beginning of a constellation (named Centauri) designed to provide Internet connectivity for millions of devices across the globe.